jltsiren/gcsa2/README.md

 * Optimizations
   * Multi-threaded construction.
   * More space-efficient construction.
+The size of a `PathNode` can be reduced to 16 bytes with a more efficient encoding for *(id,offset)* pairs.
+We can write the results of a doubling step to disk, and even do the merging step on disk if necessary.
   * More space-efficient index representation.
-  * Sample compression (if necessary).
+  * Sample compression.
+More efficient encoding for the *(id,offset)* pairs would already help.
   * Determine when nodes have to be prefix-sorted and when we can make them prefix-range-sorted.
 * Generalizations
   * Make index construction work with 0 doubling steps.